|

 be disappointed.
 We eat very well and frequently on seafood, grilled meat,

-freshly cooked vegetables, soups, fruit and sweets, cold beer and even
+freshly cooked vegetables, soups, fruit and sweets, cold beer,

-French and Italian food.
+French and Italian cuisine.
 Historically, complaints have been about too

 much good food!
-Air France's daily flight to Hanoi means good wine selection as
+Air France's daily flight to Hanoi means good wine selection.

 Hotel quality?

-of character, location, and comfort, many of them are 5-star.
+of character, location, comfort and past traveler preferences.
 You will

 be very comfortable in them.
-Here are some examples: the majestic Dalat
+Here are a few properties we frequent: the restored colonial-era Dalat

-Mandara Resort in Nha Trang, and the Grand
+Mandara Resort and Evanson Villas in Nha Trang, and the Raffles Grand

 What is a typical day like?